kubeckaj/JKCS.py-Manual/docs/source/ClusterSubmission.rst

 Submission arguments
 --------------------

-To submit jobs to queue the sbatch command of the following format is automatically used by JKCS (you can modify it by modifying ``~/.JKCSusersetup.txt``):
+To submit jobs to queue the sbatch command of the following format is automatically used by JKCS (you can modify it in ``~/.JKCSusersetup.txt`` under the program_SBATCH function):

 .. code:: bash